-Reviews policies relative to admission, progression and graduation of students for undergraduate and master's students, making recommendations for revision as needed to the Faculty Association.
-Responds to requests from undergraduate or master's students for implementation of Academic Appeals Procedure.
-Serves in an advisory capacity to the Associate Dean for Academic and Clinical Affairs and/or Director of Office of Student Affairs concerning individual applicants or students as needed.
-This committee offers two student representative opportunities: one undergraduate and one master's student in good standing.
-Student representatives may not participate in review of individual applicants which is an additional function of this committee.
-For additional information, contact Dr. Katherine Zimnicki: av2284@wayne.edu
+SPA reviews policies relative to admission, progression and graduation of students for undergraduate students, making recommendations for revision as needed to the Faculty Association.
+SPA responds to requests from undergraduate students for implementation of Academic Appeals Procedure and serves in an advisory capacity to the Associate Dean for Academic and Clinical Affairs and/or Assistant Dean, Enrollment & Student Services concerning individual applicants or students as needed.
+The MSN, DNP, and PhD Committees serve as the SPA for the graduate programs.
+These committees offer student representative opportunities for undergraduate and graduate students in good standing.
+Student representatives may not participate in review of individual applicants, which is an additional function of this committee for the UG program.
+For additional information, contact Office of Student Affairs.